Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-labels.md

 packetery-module-labels prints nothing by itself.
 The print pages of the order module ask this module and then call Packeta
 [VERIFY: src/Packetery/Module/Labels/LabelPrintParametersService.php#getLabelFormat].
 The module holds 4 files, 291 lines of logic and 19 public methods.
+A carrier label needs the number that the carrier itself gave to the packet, and Packeta returns that number only after the packet exists [VERIFY: src/Packetery/Module/Labels/CarrierLabelService.php#handleApiSuccess].
+The module therefore keeps the number on the order and asks Packeta only once for each packet.

 > ⚠ add business context (elicitation)